fdbozzo/foxbin2prg/Documentacion/github/FoxBin2Prg_Internals.md

 It will create sc2 files.

 ### Create File-Per-DBC
-Starting at vn.nn.nn you can configure FoxBin2Prg to generate one _Text_ file per dbc item using naming style "DatabaseName.item.name.dc2" with the value "1"
+Starting at 1.21.02 you can configure FoxBin2Prg to generate one _Text_ file per dbc item using naming style "DatabaseName.item.name.dc2" with the value "1"
 To configure this, you must first enable it in foxbin2prg.cfg file:
 ````